trellis-ldp/static-ldp/README.md

 To install `static-ldp`, follow these steps:

-1. clone this repository into a location on a webserver
-2. run `composer install`
+1. run `composer create-project trellis-ldp/static-ldp`.
-3. create a `./config/settings.yml` file like this:
+2. create a `./static-ldp/config/settings.yml` file like this:

     sourceDirectory: /path/to/data/directory